ottomao/async-task-mgr/README.md

 ==============

 ## Intro
-A simple nodeJS module for async task manager.
+A light nodeJS module for async task manager.
 Identical tasks will be executed only once and the result will be saved for further use.

 ## Features